KTH/kth-node-session/README.md

   // https://www.npmjs.com/package/express-session
   sessionOptions: {
-    // secret must be set!
+    // Secret must be set!
     secret: 'my-secret-string',

-    // this should not be set when enabling Redis
+    // This should not be set when enabling Redis,
-    // or if using the default value
+    // or if using the default value.
     store: null,
+  },
+  // Optional.
+Currently only used for RedisStore.
+  storeOptions: {
+    // Time in seconds.
+    // Default value is 3600, i.e. one hour.
+    ttl: 14400,
   },
 }